CopernicaMarketingSoftware/Documentation/SMTPeter/rest/text.md

 # REST API method: text

-To retrieve the text send previously you use the `html` method.
+To retrieve the text send previously you use the `text` method.
 This will return the text as it was received by SMTPeter.

 This method can be called using the following URI: